-Starting out with a familiar one, portobellos are full of dense flavor, as well as conjugated linoleic acid (CLA) which can guard against aging and cancer.
+Starting with a familiar one, portobellos are full of dense flavor, as well as conjugated linoleic acid (CLA), which can guard against aging and cancer.
 They’re also a great source of selenium and copper, as well as vitamin B2 and B3.
 With an especially large surface area and meaty texture, portobellos have often been used as the base of hearty dishes.
-Use these in Bahn Mi Portobello Burgers or some Portobello Lentil Shepherd’s Pie for a filling savory dinner.
+Use these in Bahn Mi Portobello Burgers or some Portobello Lentil Shepherd’s Pie for a filling, savory dinner.

 Porcini mushrooms offer plenty of fiber and protein, not to mention zinc, copper, selenium, and potassium.
 They also rank highest for their amounts of the antioxidants ergothioneine and glutathione.
 On top of these benefits, porcinis are often used in cooking due to their desirable nutty taste and versatility.
 Add to recipes like this Vegetable Coulibiac With Porcini Mushroom Sauce or classic Buttery Porcini Mushrooms and Asparagus on Toast.